-An immersive audio journey into the Williamsburg section of Brooklyn, New York.
-The walk features the long-term residents of Williamsburg's Southside Community.
+Southside Stories is an immersive audio walk into the Williamsburg section of Brooklyn, New York.
+The journey features the long-term residents of Williamsburg's Southside Community.

 Experience Southside Stories, an immersive audio journey into the Williamsburg section of Brooklyn, New York.
 The walk features the long-term residents of Williamsburg's Southside Community.